andrewchambers/bupstash/doc/guides/Getting Started.md

 # Getting started

-bupstash is tool for making encrypted space efficient backups and storing data.
-Bupstash is special because it is open source, and stores all data any metadata in an encrypted and deduplicated format.
+bupstash is an easy to use tool for making encrypted space efficient backups.
+It is special because it is open source, and stores all data AND metadata in an encrypted AND deduplicated format.

 Typical users of bupstash are people familiar with the command line, such as software developers, system administrators and other technical users.